hazelcast/hazelcast-jet/site/docs/operations/gc-related-concerns.md

-The relevant measure is time to complete, which implies a high throughput demand, but since the data is being processed offline, there is no latency requirement.
+The relevant measure is time to complete, which implies a high throughput demand, but since the data is being processed offline, there is no additional latency requirement.
 The best option is the same as in the previous scenario: a modern JDK with G1.
 The default maximum GC pause of 200 ms is a good setting and allowing larger pauses may only marginally help increase the throughput.
 We found that G1 can perform well even at close to 90% heap usage.

 ### Garbage-Free Aggregation